softlayer/githubio_source/content/reference/datatypes/SoftLayer_Billing_Item_Network_LoadBalancer_Global/_index.md

 </div>

 ## Description
+The global load balancer service has been deprecated and is no longer available.

 The SoftLayer_Billing_Item_Network_LoadBalancer_Global data type contains general information relating to a single SoftLayer billing item whose item category code is 'global_load_balancer'